Batching content for social media

 Now that the visual part of your content is done and ready to go, you need captions.
 Start with your headline, which is something people will see when scrolling on Instagram.
 Use a nice hook, so that people will want to read more.
 If you are a part of my CBB membership, I have a list of awesome hooks in there for you.
 Then write about your post.
 Try to include as many keywords as possible, because that is great for Instagram SEO.
 Don’t just say “New post on the blog”.
 Explain what you are talking about there.
 End the caption with a strong CTA (Call-to-action).
 Ask your audience to do something.
 I also have a list of awesome CTAs in the membership ready for you!

-When you batch content for social media, you should also think of your hashtags.
+When batching content for social media, you should also think of your hashtags.
 I do hashtag research as a part of my services, but you can also read more about hashtags on the blog.
 Use up to 30 of them, and make them as related to your niche, topic of the blog and location as possible.

 Schedule your content